A Central Limit Theorem for Diffusion in Sparse Random Graphs: Introduction

 Let $\tau_n$ be the stopping time of the above diffusion process.
-Note that there are no white $A$ balls left at $\tau_n$.
+Note that there are no $A$ balls left at $\tau_n$.
 However we pretend that we delete a (nonexistent) $A$ ball at $\tau_n$-th step and denote $H_A(\tau) = -1$.
-Therefore the stopping time $\tau_n$ may be characterized by $H_A(\tau) = -1$, and $H_A(t) \geq 0$ for $0\leq t < \tau_n$.
-Finally note that all the $B$ balls left at time $\tau_n$ are white and they constitute the set of all non-infected nodes.
-Denoting by $\cA_n^*$ the final set of activated nodes, we observe that $|\cA^*_n|= n-B_n(\tau_n).$ Next we consider the white balls only.
-The total number of white balls at time $t$ is $H_A(t)+H_B(t)$.
-In the evolution of this process each ball dies with rate $1$ and another ball is colored red upon its death.
+Therefore the stopping time $\tau_n$ may be characterized by $H_A(\tau) = -1$, and $H_A(t) \geq 0$ for all $0\leq t < \tau_n$.
+Denoting by $\cA_n^*$ the final set of activated vertices, we observe that $|\cA^*_n|= n-B_n(\tau_n).$ Next we consider the balls only.
+The total number of balls at time $t$ is $H_A(t)+H_B(t)$.
+In the evolution of this process each ball dies with rate $1$ and another ball is removed upon its death.
 Therefore, $H_A(t)+H_B(t)$ is a death process with rate $2$.